geoadmin/mf-geoadmin3/chsdi/static/doc/source/services/sdiservices.rst

 **Notes**

 #.
+The projection for the tiles is **LV03** (EPSG:21781).
+Other projection are supported, see further down.
+#.
+The tiles are pregenerated and stored in a way it supports a heavy load (many hundreds requests per second)
+#.
 The zoom level 24 (resolution 1.5m) has been generated, but is not currently used in the API.
 #.
 The zoom levels 27 and 28 (resolution 0.25m and 0.1m) are only available for a few layers,
    e.g. swissimage or cadastral web map.
 For the others layers it is only a client zoom (tiles are stretched).